X-Men: Destiny: Development

 Silicon Knights developed the game in collaboration with Activision after being green-lighted in 2009.
-Anonymous sources claiming to be former employees have said that the development team was split between 'XMD and Eternal Darkness 2, with management indifferent toward X-Men.
+Anonymous sources claiming to be former employees have said that the development team was split between X-Men: Destiny and Eternal Darkness 2, with management indifferent towards the former.

-Denis Dyack, the founder of Silicon Knights, has responded, stating that the project budget was drastically reduced due to Marvel's acquisition by Disney.
+Denis Dyack, the founder of Silicon Knights, replied that the project budget was drastically reduced due to Marvel's ongoing acquisition by Disney.
 He has asserted that the perception of indifference had to do with resources at the developer being re-allocated in response to the shift in budget; the developers were not informed of the reduced budget so as to maintain morale.
-To remedy this, Silicon Knights put $2 million of their own money into the project, which stunned Activision and had said on the record that it was not a good business move.
-He also admitted in 2019 that he was not heavily involved with the game development as he was busy handling the lawsuit against Epic Games.
+To remedy this, Silicon Knights spent $2 million of their own money to finish the project, which stunned Activision; on the record, Dyack admitted that this was a mistake.
+He also admitted in 2019 that he was not heavily involved with the development of X-Men: Destiny as he was distracted by the lawsuit against Epic Games.

+In 2022, assistant director Julian Spillane revealed that one of the reasons why X-Men: Destiny failed was a general apathy among the developers towards respecting the lore of X-Men.
+For example, when he pointed out that the boss fight with the Juggernaut was inaccurate because the character is physically invincible in the comics and can only be harmed by psychic attacks, his superiors told him not to focus on "unimportant details."
+When they submitted the build to the publishers for approval, Marvel's reply was to mail the team free copies of their comic encyclopedias, a clear rebuke for how the characters and world were written.
+Spillane also explained that due to the lawsuits with Epic Games, the developers had to use their own internal engine which was considered inferior to Unreal Engine 3.